virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

   - removed `blockOverflow` property
 - `PluginEditorComponent` is more strictly typed.
 You must ensure the types of the `setConfig` and `getConfig` props actually fit the interface.
 - There is a new VcsMarkdown Component that should be used for rendering Markdown Text.
+- `VcsLabel`
+  - added tooltip and tooltipPosition
+- `VcsFormattedNumber`
+  - added tooltip and tooltipPosition
+- `VcsSlider`
+  - added tooltip and tooltipPosition

 # Extended Theming